encikiz/my-budget-buddy/README.md

 2. Install dependencies: `npm install`
 3. Set up environment variables (see `.env.example`)
 4. Start the server: `npm start`
-5. Visit `http://localhost:5001` in your browser
+5. Visit `http://localhost:5002` in your browser

+## Deployment

+### Vercel Deployment

+Budget Buddy is configured for deployment on Vercel.
+For detailed deployment instructions, see [VERCEL_DEPLOYMENT.md](VERCEL_DEPLOYMENT.md).

+1. Push your code to GitHub
+2. Connect your GitHub repository to Vercel
+3. Configure environment variables in Vercel
+4. Deploy your application

 ## Screenshots